gcallah/BookReviews/mcpherson.md

 He discusses these virtues in relation to four kinds of limits: "(1) existential limits; (2) moral limits; (3) political limits; and (4) economic limits" 1

-He writes that the master limiting virtue is humility, because it reigns in our tendency to "play God."
+He writes that the master limiting virtue is humility, because it reigns in our tendency to "play God," or what McP also calls "the Promethean spirit."
+As one prominent example of that spirit, McP cites Nietzsche and the murder of God, leaving us in a situation in which "We must play God," and transcend humanity by becoming "ubermensch."
+Nietzsche's epigones today call themselves "transhumanists," and hope to leave behind the human condition not, like Nietzsche, through the will, but largely through medical and technological sorcery.

-The Promethean spirit

-Nietzsche and the murder of God

-"We must play God" 8

-Transhumanism

-Dworkin and genetic engineering

-It treats children as a product to be manufactured.
+McP takes on notable legal theorist Ronald Dworkin's embrace of genetic engineering, in that it treats children as manufactured products from which all defects are to be removed, rather than as gifts to be accepted.